Doggo 108

 The Managed Team League

 A Team Manager subscribes, creates a named squad of up to seven players, and competes in a weekly league.
 Teams are ranked by their combined walk scores.
-Managers pick their players from the free pool each weekend — and the player pool includes everyone in the Jenga game who hasn't been recruited yet.
+Managers pick their players from the free pool each weekend — and the player pool includes everyone in the Dognami game who hasn't been recruited yet.

 🧑💼 Team Manager